Let your food be your medicine

 Neat orange juice for vitamin C.

-On Wednesday we'll have an egg; it's now allowed, actually encouraged by the heart foundation because of the choline; that's a very important vitamin in the demethylation of highly inflammatory homocysteine; it's also the best source of vitamin B12.
-Are you up on choline food sources?
+On Wednesday we will have an egg; it's now allowed, actually encouraged by the heart foundation because of the choline.
+That is a very important nutrient in the demethylation of highly inflammatory homocysteine; it is also the best source of vitamin B12.

-• Eggs Florentine on our toasted Panera bread menu recipe; I always toss in a some onion, garlic and tomato for the prostate gland.
+• Eggs Florentine on our toasted Panera bread menu recipe; I always toss in some onion, garlic and tomato for the prostate gland.

 Thursday